Coming to the LightWorkers streaming service sometime in 2020

-Kingsbury’s commitment to character development is upheld in this novel.
-Cole and Elise’s characters are shaped by their past experiences, and both are realistic and have a clear purpose in the story.
+Kingsbury’s commitment to character development is mostly upheld in this novel.
+Cole and Elise’s characters are shaped by their past experiences, and both are pretty realistic and have a clear purpose in the story.
 The secondary characters are also quite good because they add continuity and depth to the plot.
-Furthermore, Kingsbury does a good job of connecting her characters together without being cheesy or predictable.
-One special note here is that the characters are used to present the Biblical view of the unborn in a non-preachy and down-to-earth manner.
+Furthermore, Kingsbury does a good job of connecting her characters together without being too predictable.
+One special note here is that the characters are used to present the Biblical view of the unborn in a down-to-earth manner.
 The unexpected plot twist with one of the minor characters is also quite good.
-Additionally, the flaws here are few – a bit of melodrama and a few too many people with the same personality.
-Needless to say, Kingsbury earns just shy of a perfect score in this section.
+Additionally, the flaws here include a bit of melodrama -a norm for this author – and some characters who feel like copies of one another.
+Needless to say, Kingsbury earns an above average score here as well.

 Creativity & Originality (1 point)

 In conclusion, Kingsbury earns a full point in originality for writing a novel unlike most I have read from her before.
 She avoided most of her usual pitfalls and turned out a poignant read that is sure to inspire many readers.
 For this reason, I feel that this novel could either be a part of the Baxter Family TV Series already in progress, or a standalone film.
 As a film, it could promote the Biblical view on life before birth as a drama/coming of age storyline.
 The casting would have to be on point, for the characters drive the plot.
 Good production quality is also a given, not to mention good continuity.
 It may also need a bit of editing and some more everyday dialogue.
 In the hands of a proven or budding filmmaker, this could be a great pro-life film.